Here Comes the Night (The Beach Boys song)

 "Here Comes the Night" is a song by the American rock band the Beach Boys from their 1967 album Wild Honey.
 Written by Brian Wilson and Mike Love, the group later rerecorded the track for their 1979 album, L.A.
 (Light Album), as a disco song lasting nearly eleven minutes.
-A four-minute edit of this version was released as a single on February 19, 1979 and reached number 44 on the U.S. Billboard Hot 100.
+A four-minute edit of this version was released as a single on February 19, 1979, and reached number 44 on the U.S. Billboard Hot 100.

 Composition

 Author Andrew Hickey noted: "This is a rather by-the-numbers song which however manages the interesting trick of having the chorus apparently lose its tonal centre altogether – normally one would have a harmonically simple chorus while the verses are complex, but this has simple verses in C but a chorus whose chords are Cmin, Ab7 and F, which are chords that just should not go together."

 Original recording

-"Here Comes the Night" was recorded at Beach Boys Studio on October 26, 1967.
+"Here Comes the Night" was logged as having been recorded at Beach Boys Studio on October 26, 1967, although in actuality it's more likely to have been throughout the end of the month.